 You need to call your local Walmart eye center and schedule your vision exam.

-4. Do They Except All Types of Insurance?
+4. Do They Accept All Types of Insurance?

 I dug around on their website and discovered that Walmart Vision Center takes most major insurance providers.